Shared Research Facilities and Equipment

 Raleigh

 BTEC houses 63,000 GSF of fermentation, cell culture, recovery, purification, and analytical lab space for training NC State students and industry professionals in bioprocessing.
 BTEC also offers its space and expertise for protein production and purification, process/technology development, and analytical testing/development, serving both industry and other academic labs.
-Pre-clinical processing for non-human use only, Good Large-scale Safety Practice only
+Pre-clinical processing for non-human use only.

 More information/services: